Canada–Latin America relations

-Canada–Latin America relations are relations between Canada and the countries of Latin America.
+Canada has various ties to the countries of Latin America.
 This includes the bilateral ties between Canada and the individual Latin American states, plurilateral ties between Canada and any group of those states, or multilateral relations through groups like the Organization of American States (OAS).

 Canada and Latin America share ties of geography as part of the Western Hemisphere and history through the shared experience of European colonization.
 Culturally, Canada shares with the other societies in the Americas a mixture of European, Amerindian, and immigrant influences.
 For both Canadians and Latin Americans, the importance of relations with the United States may overshadow relations with each other.
 However Canada's importance in the region has risen since joining the OAS in 1990.

 Historical relations to 1968

 In the decades following Canadian Confederation in 1867, Canada had limited political involvement, but after 1898 had significant economic ties in the Caribbean, Mexico and Brazil and Canadians went as businessmen and missionaries to a number of other countries.
 As Canadian foreign policy was largely constrained by Canada's ties to the British Empire, political and economic relations remained tethered and controlled.
 Even after Canada gained political autonomy in foreign relations with the Statute of Westminster (1931) relations with Latin America remained weak due to domestic economic turmoil.

 Following increased solidarity between regions in Latin America throughout the 1800s came the birth of the Pan-American Union in 1910.
 Between 1909 and 1941 Latin American states (Argentina, Brazil, Chile, Mexico and others) repeatedly appealed for Canadian involvement in union.
 In accordance with the Monroe Doctrine the United States actively opposed Canadian involvement as Canada's foreign relations were subject to the interests of a European power, Britain.
 Nevertheless, Canada remained outside of the union for reasons of economic disinterest.

 By the early 1940s, Canada had become a relatively important industrial producer that was in desperate need of integration in additional foreign markets.
 Devastation in Europe due to World War II made Latin America a logical alternative.
 Unfortunately for Canadian interests, the period following the Second World War marked an important shift in the world political and economic order that saw the growth and spread of communism.

 The onset of the Cold War had important implications for Canadian foreign policy.
 Significantly, Canadian officials saw Latin America as a region particularly vulnerable to the spread of communism because of vast underdevelopment and socio-economic disparities.
 More importantly for Canada, however, was the immense propagation of American economic and political dominance and Americanization throughout the world.
 While Canada, like the United States during the early cold war years, could be viewed as a liberal-democracy devoted to the spread of capitalism and free market ideals, the Canadian form of the ideology was inherently more accepting of socialist facets.
 Effectively, Canada grew closer to many Latin American states and often acted as a mediator between the United States and Latin America.